qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 .. figure:: img/filter_zm.png
    :align: center

-   The red line represents the black line with only m<=10 vertices
+   The red line represents the black line with only vertices whose m-value is <=10.

-.. note:: The resultant geometries created by this algorithm may not be valid and may need to be run through the :ref:`qgisfixgeometries` algorithm to ensure their validity.
+.. note:: Depending on the input geometry attributes and the filters used, the resultant geometries created by this algorithm may no longer be valid.

 Parameters
 ..........